 The most common short-term side effects in adults are diarrhoea, nausea, and vomiting.
 It must not be used by patients with severe liver disease.
 It should not be co-administered with medicinal products that are highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events (see Summary of Product Characteristics).
 Storage should be as per conditions in the Summary of Product Characteristics.

 Dexamethasone: Favourable modulation of the immune response is considered one of the possible mechanisms by which corticosteroids might be beneficial in the treatment of severe acute respiratory coronavirus infections, including COVID-19, SARS and MERS.
-Common to severe cases of these infections is the presence of hypercytokinemia (a cytokine ‘storm’) and development of acute lung injury or adult respiratory distress syndrome (ARDS).7-10 Pathologically, diffuse alveolar damage is found in patients who die from these infections.11 A growing volume of clinical trial data from patients with severe community acquired pneumonia, ARDS and septic shock suggest benefit from low-to-moderate dose corticosteroids in relation to mortality and length of stay.12-14
+Common to severe cases of these infections is the presence of hypercytokinemia (a cytokine ‘storm’) and development of acute lung injury or acute respiratory distress syndrome (ARDS).7-10 Pathologically, diffuse alveolar damage is found in patients who die from these infections.11 A growing volume of clinical trial data from patients with severe community acquired pneumonia, ARDS and septic shock suggest benefit from low-to-moderate dose corticosteroids in relation to mortality and length of stay.12-14

 In trials of low-to-moderate doses of corticosteroids, the main adverse effect has been hyperglycaemia.13,15 A systematic review of (mainly low-dose) corticosteroid trials in severe sepsis and septic shock did not identify any increased risk of gastroduodenal bleeding, superinfection or neuromuscular weakness; an association with an increased risk of hyperglycaemia (RR 1.16, 95% CI 1.07 to 1.25) and hypernatraemia (RR 1.61, 95% CI 1.26 to 2.06) was noted.16 Dexamethasone has a) minimal mineralocorticoid activity and does not affect sodium and water balance, thus avoiding potential problems with fluid retention which are not uncommon in severe viral pneumonitis/ARDS, and b) a comparatively long biological half-life of 36 to 54 hours enabling once a day dosing.
 In pregnancy, prednisolone 40 mg administered by mouth (or intravenous hydrocortisone 80 mg twice daily) should be used instead of dexamethasone.
 Storage should be as per conditions in the Summary of Product Characteristics.